 Tammy Foerster, MSW, is a proud Warhawk Alumni!
 Tammy graduated from UW-Whitewater in 1988 with a Bachelor’s degree in Social Work, and received her Master of Social Work degree from UW-Madison in 1989.
 She began a career in School Social Work in 1989 at Watertown High School, where she remains today.
 Ms. Foerster enjoys sharing her passion for school social work while supervising UW-W Field Placement Students, as well as serving on the UW-W Social Work Advisory Board for many years.
 Ms. Foerster believes students in her Introduction to Social Work and HBSE II classes benefit from her bringing current, “real world” situations that she encounters daily to class each week.

 Kelly North, MSW, LCSW received her Bachelor of Social Worker degree from the University of Wisconsin-Whitewater in 2002 and her Masters in School Work from University of Wisconsin-Milwaukee in 2006.
-During her tenure in the field, she has worked extensively with children, families, and adults in various areas of direct practice.
-She currently works as an Emergency Mental Health Behavioral Health Specialist at Jefferson County Human Service Department.
-She is also a trained Functional Family Therapist who is passionate about trauma informed care for consumers and helping systems become trauma informed.
+During her tenure in the field, she has worked extensively with children, families, as well adults in various areas of direct practice.
+She currently works as child and adolescent psychotherapist at Jefferson County Human Service Department outpatient mental health clinic.
+She is also a trained TF-CBT and Functional Family Therapist who is passionate about trauma informed care for consumers and helping systems become trauma informed.
 Kelly has trained on trauma throughout the state of Wisconsin.
-Aside from her practice she also is an Adjunct Professor in the Social Work Departments at George Williams College and University of Wisconsin Whitewater.
+Aside from her practice she also is an Adjunct Professor in the Social Work Department University of Wisconsin Whitewater.
 Ms. North teaches Intro to Social Work, Social Work Practice II, Human Sexuality in the undergraduate social work program and social work and trauma in the social work graduate program as well Field Liaison in both the undergraduate and graduate program.